 Copies of SDSs for all hazardous chemicals to which employees are exposed or are potentially exposed will be kept in the SDS Coordinator's office, all skill labs, and LRC.
 SDSs will be readily available to all employees during each work shift.
-If an SDS is not available, contact the SDS Coordinator, the Program Director, the Dean of Nursing, the Dean of Education or the Campus President.
+If an SDS is not available, contact the SDS Coordinator, the Program Director, Dean of Nursing, or the Director of Education.